 An innovative recovery for Europe

-With the COVID-19 spreading across the world, the music sector is one of the sectors hit hardest and will be one of the last to come out of it.
+With COVID-19 spreading across the world, the music sector is one of the sectors hit hardest and will be one of the last to come out of it.
 The crisis has highlighted and accelerated the challenges that the sector had already been facing before the pandemic.
-At the same time, it showed how important music is for individuals and society as a whole and how urgent is an innovative recovery for the European music ecosystem.
+At the same time, it showed how important music is for individuals and society as a whole as well as the urgency for an innovative recovery of the European music ecosystem.